silogen/kaiwo/workloads/training/LLMs/bert/hf-accelerate-bert/README.md

 ## Overview

-The `--gpus`/`-g` is passed to the job as `NUM_GPUS` environment variable in the entrypoint so you don't need to touch the entrypoint when adding GPUs for training.
+The `gpus` field is passed to the job as `NUM_GPUS` environment variable in the entrypoint so you don't need to touch the entrypoint when adding GPUs for training.

-To run on 4 GPUs:
+Run example with:

+`kubectl apply -f kaiwojob-bert-accelerate.yaml`

+Or if you're using kaiwo-cli which can also set user email and clusterQueue to the correct one, run

-`kaiwo submit -p workloads/training/LLMs/jobs/single-node-bert-train-classification -g 4`
+`kaiwo submit -f kaiwojob-bert-accelerate.yaml`

 ## Dependencies
 - None if using Bert